leyuskckiran1510/VideoStore/README.md

       `./manage.py mk`  to make migrations and `./manage.py mig` to migrate OR * YOU CAN ALSO USE DEFAULT commands like * `runserver, makemigrations..`
 9)   yourserver is ready to launch

+## PS
+I have used openCV2 for calculating the lenght of video which was referenced from (StackOverFlow)[!https://stackoverflow.com/questions/3844430/how-to-get-the-duration-of-a-video-in-python/61572332#61572332]